 The Cabanaconde–Sangalle–Cabanaconde route is a well-trodden yet scenic path as the village tucked in the depths of Colca provides hikers with comfortable overnight accommodations and refreshing swimming pools.

 This is not an extensive hike and can be done without a guide.
-It is possible to complete it in one day, but the 2-3 hour climb from Sangalle Oasis (2150m/7053ft above sea level) back up to Cabanaconde (3280m/10,760ft) is best done in the cool morning hours.
+It is possible to complete it in one day, but the two-to-three-hour climb from Sangalle Oasis (2150m/7053ft above sea level) back up to Cabanaconde (3280m/10,761ft) is best done in the cool morning hours.
 Either way, bring lots of water and sunscreen.

 The ultimate mountain trekking experience in Peru